OSM-Notes/OSM-Notes-Ingestion/docs/Process_API.md

 #### Recovering from Failed Execution

+**Automatic Recovery for Network Errors:**

+The script now automatically recovers from temporary network errors:

+- **Network errors** (connectivity issues, API timeouts): Do NOT create a failed execution marker
+- **Auto-retry**: On next execution, the script verifies connectivity and continues automatically if restored
+- **No manual intervention needed** for temporary network issues

+**Manual Recovery for Data/Logic Errors:**

-When a critical error occurs, the script creates a failed execution marker:
+When a critical non-network error occurs (data corruption, logic errors), the script creates a failed execution marker:

 ```bash
 # 1. Check if previous execution failed